maximemeylan/academic-kickstart/content/authors/Catherine/index.md

 ---
 # Display name
-title: Maxime Meylan
+title: Catherine Sautès-Fridman

 # Username (this should match the folder name)
 authors:
-- admin
+- Catherine

 # Is this the primary user of the site?
 superuser: true

 # Role/position
-role: PhD Student
+role: Principale investigator

 # Organizations/Affiliations
 organizations: